jonasacres/chainmail/PROTOCOL.md

 ```
 struct cm_record_privmsg {
-  string[] rosetta;            // rosetta table encrypting symmetric key using public keys of recipients; optionally padded with random entries to exaggerate number of recipients
+  string[] rosetta;            // one element per recipient, with each element being symmetric key encrypted using public key of recipient; optionally contains additional elements of random data to exaggerate number of recipients.
   string secret;               // cm_privmsg_secret, encrypted using symmetric key
 }

 struct cm_privmsg_secret {
   cm_hash sender;              // GUID of sender
+  cm_hash[] recipients;        // GUIDs of each recipient.
   int64 timestamp;             // Timestamp (in epoch seconds) of message creation
   cm_hash reply_to;            // hash of privmsg this message replies to (if any)
   cm_hash[] references;        // records in the blockstore referenced by this message